How About Some Classic “B” Movies!

 According to IMDB, Ridley Scott’s first cut ran four hours!
 When he showed it to the cast and crew, they “admitted that while it looked beautiful, it was mostly incomprehensible, necessitating additional editing and an explanatory voice-over.”

-The imagery of the film is haunting, and one of the greatest moments is when Rutger Hauer, one of the replicants, leans over Ford and whispers:
+The imagery of the film is haunting, and one of the greatest moments is when the late Rutger Hauer, one of the replicants, leans over Ford and whispers:

 “Wake up, time to die.”